cscu-ok/regulations/constitution.md

 ### Suspension Procedure

 <ol type='a'>
-    <li>If a council member has reason to believe another executive member’s actions warrant suspension, they will communicate with the President and an internal investigation will be held</li>
+    <li>If a council member has reason to believe another executive member’s actions warrant suspension, they will communicate with the Vice President Internal and an internal investigation will be held</li>
     <li>The council member in question will be notified, given an opportunity to present their case before the rest of the council, and a fair hearing shall be conducted</li>
     <li>A final vote by the Executive Council, requiring a two-thirds (⅔) majority, will determine if the council member shall be suspended</li>
     <li>The suspended council member will be relieved of their responsibilities and will retain their position.</li>